WPCloudDeploy/wp-cloud-deploy/README.md

 * Dev: Upgrade metabox modules to latest versions.
 * Dev: The metabox conditional module was not being loaded.
 * Dev: Add filter around the passwordless login link (customer request).
+* Dev: Apply custom kses_filters around the output painting the selects in the filter bars on the server and site lists.

 5.6.0
 ------